HaxeBeluga/beluga/doc/02-Settings.md

 ###database

-You can specify your database configuration here
+You can specify your database configuration here.
+Beluga support only mysql for now.
 ```html
 <database>
   	<host>localhost</host>